opentmf/opentmf-v4-clients/README.md

 # tmf-v4-clients
-TMF-630 compliant clients for TMF v4 backends.
+TMF-630 compliant client providers for TMF v4 backends.

 This library is intended to provide clients for TMF v4 models.